 To apply, please submit a brief bio, a cover letter, and three samples of your work (up to 20 pages) that you feel best represent your scope and interests as a creator.
-You will be expected to create a new piece (or revise a previously unpublished piece) tethered to Issue 9: “What We Lose.”
+You will be expected to create a new piece (or revise a previously unpublished piece) tethered to Issue 11: “Actionable Storytelling.”
 We are looking for eager and critical artists and writers from various fields of study who are producing art and writing that responds to the current world around them.

 In your cover letter, please tell us in 500 words or less the following (any submission that does not answer the below questions will not be considered for the residency program):

 1. What are the driving forces behind your work / art and why would you like to join us for this residency?
 Tell us what your particular aesthetic and voice will bring to the weekend.

 2. What are recent social issues, political decisions, or cultural mishaps that sparked meaningful conversation and inspired you to create art, write stories, or otherwise communicate your thoughts to the world?